Plato on Tyranny: How Democracy and Oligarchy Become Tyranny From Plato’s Republic

-Tyranny Born of Democracy – Socrates.
+TIP: Plato insinuates that things seek balance.
+Therefore, extreme equality leads to extreme inequality, extreme liberty, that leads to extreme tyranny and despotism.
+The concept can be explained as a “paradoxical effect“.Tyranny Born of Democracy – Socrates.
 A land of liberty is a land without restraint, without regulation.
 If one comes along with no self restraint, no one is prepared to restrain them.
 This is the one who becomes a tyrant.
 Add in the fact that those who think themselves equal lose a tolerance for inequality and we have a cluster fuss.
 Plato makes countless great points and every single one is just flat our eery to anyone who knows the basics of history and modern western society.

 TIP: Plato’s theory inspired many including Buchanan, Montesquie, Marx, and other thinkers who understood that each government type had “virtues” and was subject to “cycles”.
 To avoid the fall of a Republic and the rise of a Caesar, a society must avoid extremes (such as the extreme corruption of the Roman Senate or the extreme economic inequality of the Weimar Republic.
 Or rather, even just perception of wealth inequality and a corrupt senate is enough if a populist base is rabid enough and a leader charismatic enough.
 Don’t worry, couldn’t happen here, we are much greater than Greece and Rome, and just look around, we are getting even greater).